NirbhaySirsikar/LearnTuber/developer-guide.md

 The requested output would be available on the webpage as well as server terminal would have requested URL, converted audio URL, transcribed text, summarized text and quiz in proper format.

+## Possible errors

+We are using free plan for API services so bellow are some possible errors as well as their fix:

 In case of errors like "unauthorized API key" in server side terminal.
 Replace value of OPENAI_API_KEY variable in server/index.js line:20 with your openAI API key.
 Visit [this link](https://platform.openai.com/account/api-keys) to create your own OpenAI API key.

+If you get any errors in Api_key variable (assemblyAI API error) then visit [this link](https://www.assemblyai.com/app/account) and get your own API key from AssemblyAI and replace value of Api_key in server/index.js line:12 with your API key.